manmuqingshan/Pixelix/README.md

 ### Recommendation

-If you assemble your own Pixelix hardware, its recommended to use a development board with 8 MB flash or more.
+If you assemble your own Pixelix hardware, its recommended to use a development board with the following properties:

+- 8 MB flash or more.
 4 MB flash modules are still supported, but the functionality is limited.
-Also recommended is to use a esp32 dual core variant, which provides more processing power.
+- A esp32 dual core variant, which provides more processing power.
+- PSRAM for images as internal RAM isn't that much available depended on the configured features.

 ### Special Variants